CityWebConsultants/Iris/readme.md

 Global Functions
 ----------------
+Global functions can be defined as properties each module's exports.globals object.
+Call them with `c.module_name.functionName();`

 #### getPermissionsLevel _(user, groupid, authenticate?, callback)_
 Returns Permissions Level for the user.
 Runs auth checks/secretkey checks based on the contents of the _user_ parameter as an object, e.g.